- What is a discogram?

 After the injections are complete, an x-ray or CT scan may be performed to further analyze the injected disc(s).
 When contrast material spreads outside a disc, it may indicate that there are fissures in the outer ring of the disc.

-You will be taken to an observation area for 30 to 60 minutes.
+You will be taken to an observation area for at least 30 to 60 minutes.

-This procedure is usually completed within 30 minutes to an hour, depending on how many disc levels your doctor wants to evaluate.
+This procedure is usually completed within one hour, depending on how many disc levels your doctor wants to evaluate.

 What will I experience during and after the procedure?